 Further reading about the application process - Day in the life of a Planning Application

-Our fully interactive guide; a Day in the life of a Planning Application takes you step by step through the entire planning process from the initial development idea through to the completion of development.
+Our interactive guide; a Day in the life of a Planning Application takes you through the entire planning process from start to finish.

 Never miss a planning application

-To ensure you never miss a planning application you can arrange to receive email alerts when applications are submitted in a particular area.
+Alerts can be set up to notify you of new applications in a particular area.
 To set this up, please follow the process below:

 - Log in to your Website Account for planning and click “new search.”
-If you do not already have Website Account for planning, register for a new account and then access the online planning register
+Or you can register for a new account and then access the online planning register

-- Search for applications in the area you are interested in.
-Top Tip: if you do a search on your full post code it will only show results for a few properties, but if you leave off the last letter it will cover a much broader area.
+- Search for applications in your area of interest.
+Top Tip: if you do a search on a full post code it will only show results for a few properties, but if you leave off the last letter it will cover a much broader area.
 To do a search for an entire parish you will need to go into the advanced search options tab.

 - When the search results come back, click on the "save search" button.